 Finally, any useful features a card might have — such as cellphone protection — was factored in as well.

-For Capital One products listed on this page, some of the above benefits are provided by third parties such as Visa® or Mastercard® and may vary by product.
-See the respective Guide to Benefits for details, as certain terms, conditions, and exclusions apply.
+For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
+See the respective Guide to Benefits for details, as terms and exclusions apply

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.